cncf/wg-serverless/workflow/spec/spec-extending.md

 ```

 With an implementation of workflow simulation our scenario would for example start the workflow
-and report if the exectimes and probability defined in the custom extension match the actual
+and report if the execution and probability defined in the custom extension match the actual
 values during workflow execution.